 - Have the physical and mental condition to fly a drone safely

-The Part 107 test, in particular, is perhaps the greatest barrier for many.
-The test requires pilots to remember important information on drone regulations, operating requirements, the effects of weather on a UAV, radio communication and emergency procedures, and maintenance and preflight inspection procedures.
+The Part 107 test, in particular, is perhaps the greatest barrier for many seeking to enter the commercial drones market.
+The test requires pilots to remember important information on drone regulations, operating requirements, the effects of weather on a commercial UAV, radio communication and emergency procedures, and maintenance and preflight inspection procedures.

 Other countries handle pilot certification differently.
 The EU and U.K., for example, regulate drones based on their weight and use, rather than whether the pilot is profiting or not.
 However, most commercial drones fall into the “Open” category — which means pilots can’t fly a UAV over any “uninvolved people,” with specific exceptions.
 “Open” drone pilots must complete a test with 40 multiple-choice questions.